 5) Peace Lily

 This tall houseplant not only has lovely blooms, but doesn’t require a lot of light.
 It actually prefers low light so it’s great for rooms without a lot of windows or space in front of windows.
-It likes moisture so you’ll need to water it about once a week.
+They like moisture so you’ll need to water it about once a week.
 It will sag slightly when it’s thirsty so you’ll know when it’s time.

 6) Kentia Palm